 There’s plenty of good reasons to stay with the super fund you know and trust.

-With a proven record of strong performance our members enjoy the benefits of strong long-term returns.
+With a proven record of strong performance our members have enjoyed the benefits of strong long-term returns with less risk.2

 What happens will depend on whether your new employer has QSuper as their default super fund.
 A default fund is where an employer automatically pays super into if an employee doesn’t choose their own fund.